 Today, it’s a different story.

 There are many different website platforms – like WordPress, Drupal, Joomla – plus many more DIY website builders, making the process of getting your website online much easier than ever before.

-These DIY website owners get their website online, then only take care of the fun stuff.
-You know blogging, social media etc and don’t think about what else needs to managed behind the scenes.
-Often these website owners are choosing a website host based on a “big name guru” that’s promoting the web host service so they can make tens of thousands of dollars per month in commission, but the harsh reality many hardworking bloggers and website owners are left feeling blue because they signed up for a service that is sub-par.
+If Sally is like many new website owners she has purchased her website host based on a “big name guru” that’s promoting the web host service so they can make tens of thousands of dollars per month in commission, but the harsh reality many hardworking bloggers and website owners are left feeling blue because they signed up for a service that is sub-par.

 Choosing a high-quality web host is the first step in building a website maintenance program that will work for you in the years to come.